YottaDB/YDBDoc/MessageRecovery/errors.rst

 EORNOTFND
 -------------------

-EORNOTFND, xxxx End of record not found
+EORNOTFND, xxxxEnd of record not found

 MUPIP Error: This indicates that LOAD encountered a database reference record containing an open parenthesis without a closiing parenthesis. xxxx is the record.